Diego Scotti: Audax and Newell's

 In January 2007, Scotti joined Audax Italiano, signing a one-year contract.
 His Audax debut came on 28 January against Cobresal, playing the 90 minutes in a 2–1 victory.
 Scotti's first goals in the team was scored on a twice against Santiago Wanderers.
 He and his teammates achieved a very good football level under the coach Raul Toro, finishing thirds in positions table.
-In the next semester, he had many protagonism in the team, playing all matches, scoring goals and exhibing good skills.
+In the next semester, he had many protagonism in the team, playing all matches, scoring goals and exhibiting good skills.

 His Audax performances, made that he was signed by Newell's Old Boys in January 2008, returning of this form to Argentina, after of play for Gimnasia y Esgrima de La Plata.
 However, he only played 14 games and in 2009, he was released of the club.
 Shortly after, Scotti signed for Racing de Montevideo.
 In 2010, he joined Córdoba of the Spanish Second Division before shortly after returning to his country to play in Miramar Misiones.